-Polar front jet stream, also called polar front jet or midlatitude jet stream, a belt of powerful upper-level winds that sits atop the polar front.
+Polar front jet stream, also called polar front jet or mid-latitude jet stream, a belt of powerful upper-level winds that sits atop the polar front.
 The winds are strongest in the tropopause, which is the upper boundary of the troposphere, and move in a generally westerly direction in mid-latitudes.
 The vertical wind shear which extends below the core of this jet stream is associated with horizontal temperature gradients that extend to the surface.
 As a consequence, this jet manifests itself as a front that marks the division between colder air over a deep layer and warmer air over a deep layer.
 The polar front jet can be baroclinically unstable and break up into Rossby waves.
+Rossby waves, also known as planetary waves, naturally occur in rotating fluids.
+Within the Earth's ocean and atmosphere, these waves form as a result of the rotation of the planet.